Changing Rooms and Showering Facilities Policy

 As a starting point, male and female players must change separately.
 Players under 16 must not change in spaces with adults under any circumstances.
 A more individual approach can be considered for players aged 16 and 17 (see below).
 On reaching 18 players are considered adults for safeguarding purposes.

-If in any doubt, or for any clarification, please contact Jane Law, County Safeguarding Officer ([email protected] or 07340 588963).
+If in any doubt, or for any clarification, please contact Sarah Fox, County Safeguarding Officer.

 This guidance comes with a reminder that mobile phones should not be used in changing rooms for any purposes.